 Probably the easiest and fastest option when traveling between Kansai International Airport and Kyoto is the train.
 However, there are other options that may suit you better depending on the time of your journey and other circumstances.
 Below is a full list of options for traveling between these two destinations.

 The Limited Express Haruka operated by JR West is the only rail service between Kyoto Station and Kansai International Airport.
 It covers the distance in about 75 minutes stopping at Osaka City’s Shin-Osaka Station and Tennoji Station on the way.
 It does not stop at Osaka Station.
 At Kyoto Station the Haruka departs mainly from platform 30, though some early trains depart from platforms 6 and 7.
 At Kansai Airport Station the Haruka departs from platform 4.
-You can find a map of Kansai Airport Station on the official Kansai Airport website.
-There is also a downloadable map available from JR West.

 This train is covered by the Japan Rail Pass.
 If you do not have a Japan Rail Pass you might consider getting the “ICOCA & HARUKA” discount set of an “ICOCA” prepaid rail card with a reduced-fare ticket for the Limited Express Haruka.
 The ICOCA card can be used on a lot of the railways and buses in the Kansai area.
 You can find out more about it at the official JR West website.
 The normal fare for the journey between Kyoto Station and Kansai Airport Station is 2850 yen.